sfigg/commercialization-public/design/device-experiences/VBS Resource Protections.md

 ### Supported versions of Windows

-Support for Windows virtualzation-based security is included in the following versions of Windows:
+Support for Windows virtualization-based security is included in the following versions of Windows:

 * Windows 10, version 1607
 * Windows 10, version 1703